 I have been running since the day I learned to walk, and began long-distance running at age 40.
 I’m one of Boston’s co-ambassadors for Black Girls RUN!
 (BGR!).
 BGR! meets women where they are and supports prioritizing healthy ways of achieving where they want to be.
 I was thrilled to be the first selected for the 2020 Boston Marathon Honorary Team, which was my first Marathon.
 I’m always ready to help support veteran runners and those new to their running journey.
-To date, I’ve completed three (Chicago, New York, Boston) in-person marathons of the six majors, which is my long-term goal.
+To date, I’ve completed five (Chicago, New York, Berlin, London, Boston) in-person marathons of the six majors, which is my long-term goal.
 I was honored to receive the 2022 Myra Kraft MVP award, which recognizes volunteers for going above and beyond to give back to their communities.
 Alongside my passion for running, I can be found behind the wheel of my “BIG RIG.”
 Yes, I drive a 53′ tractor and trailer with FedEx for over 50 hours a week.

 I am certified Yoga Teacher who specializes in teaching Meditation and Mindfulness.
 I am a mentor, motivator, advocate, and community influencer.
 My calling to teach yoga has been about diversity and community, understanding that each person is unique and at a different level and growth.
 I have collaborated and taught at various companies such as Lululemon, Athleta, Oiselle, and many other local and community events.
-Currently, I am an Ambassador for Trek Bicycles, Black Girls Run, Terry Bikes, Honeystinger and Nuun, Emcee for Girls on the Run DC and REI Co-op Partner.
-I also serve on the Board of Directors for Black Girls Run Foundation.
+Currently, I am an Ambassador for Trek Bicycles, Black Girls RUN!, Terry Bikes, Honeystinger and Nuun, Emcee for Girls on the Run DC and REI Co-op Partner.
+I also serve on the Board of Directors for Black Girls RUN!
+Foundation.
 In 2016 I completed my first Marathon in Chicago and the Boston virtual Marathon in Boston in October 2021, since then I have completed numerous half-marathons, triathlons, and cycling events.
 My goal is to bring more diversity and awareness to the mat and spread the love of all the benefits of yoga coupled with other activities is beneficial.

 I’m a yoga teacher, run coach, and mom.
 I’ve been teaching yoga for more than 10 years, having the honor of leading classes at the Boston 10K for Women, Boston Marathon Expo, Runners World, and at the top yoga studios in Boston.
 I am the founder of RUNYOGA, a running program and community that brings the practices of running and yoga together.
 As mother of two children, motherhood continues to teach me that running and yoga are how she authentically connects to my best self.